Hamalz/domestic-ASD-dataset-details/README.md

 In **Table 1.a**, we report a list of all the files that were used as registered anomalies to test the memory-based anomalous sound detection methods in [1].

-In **Table 1.b**, we report a list of all the files that were discarded from the TUT Rare Sound Events Development dataset for the creation of the dataset described in [1].
+In **Table 1.b**, we report a list of all the files that were discarded from TUT Rare Sound Events Development for the creation of the dataset described in [1].

 ### Table 1.a